 JM Bullion operates a ticket-based support system with response times typically under 24 hours during normal periods.
 Their support team focuses on efficient resolution for order-related questions.

-APMEX offers phone, email, and chat support with a larger staff handling high volumes.
+APMEX offers phone, email, and chat support with a larger staff handling higher volumes.
+Their team handles both standard bullion questions and more complex collectible inquiries.

 Illustrative Example